Affordable housing in London

-The London mayor, Sadiq Khan, has recently shared his disapproval over cuts to affordable housing commitments after Battersea Power Station’s developers won approval from Wandsworth’s planning committee to reduce their plans for cut-price homes by 40 percent.
+The London mayor, Sadiq Khan, shared his disapproval over cuts to affordable housing commitments after Battersea Power Station’s developers won approval from Wandsworth’s planning committee to reduce their plans for cut-price homes by 40 percent.

 Meanwhile, Islington rejected the planning permissions for a development on Parkhurst Road on the grounds the project did not provide the “maximum reasonable amount” of affordable homes.
 The bid contained no affordable housing at all and the decision has been upheld by the Planning Inspectorate.

 What does this mean for those buying these properties once they come to market?
 We look at some of the fundamentals of affordable housing, starting with a working definition of the term, consideration of the options available and finally looking at Stretton’s involvement with a range of projects throughout north and north east London.

 What is affordable housing?

 Social rented, affordable rented and intermediate housing supplied to qualifying households whose needs are not met by the market.
 Eligibility is determined by local incomes and local house prices.
 Affordable housing should include provisions to remain at an affordable price for future eligible households or for the subsidy to be reused for alternative affordable housing supply.

 - Social rented housing is owned by local authorities and private registered providers, for which guideline target rents are determined through the national rent regime.
 It may also be owned by other persons and provided under equivalent rental arrangements to the above, as agreed with the local authority or with the Homes and Communities Agency.